tamaskenez/somenewlanguage/README.md

 ## Semantics

-- Coroutines and goroutines should be fundamental.
-Goroutine with a zero-sized buffer is a coroutine.
-- The semantics of the language is not expected to be very sophisticated because:
-  + I don't have the education for that.
-  + The usefulness of languages doesn't seem to be proportional to how sophisticated they are.
+The semantics of the language is not expected to be very sophisticated because (1) I don't have the education for that.
+(2) The usefulness of languages doesn't seem to be proportional to how sophisticated they are.
 By sophisticated I mean OCaml, Idris kind of languages.
 The main, official computer languages used at Google (2019) are Shell, C, C++, Python, Java, Javascript, Go (and Kotlin, maybe Dart).
 Neither of them is sophisticated (maybe the Java generics are, C++ is not sophisticated but complicated).
 So if that level is enough to be a Google top-5 language then it's fine.

+### Co/go-routines

+Coroutines and goroutines should be fundamental.
+Goroutine with a zero-sized buffer is a coroutine.

+Sequential operation on a string, array, depth-first-searched tree or on-the-fly generated numbers can be expressed in a single way for all these.
+Generators are coroutines, and a string or array can be enumerated by simple coroutine in a way that when it's optimized, the result is identical to a C for-loop.

+### Extending the concept of mathematical functions with mutable contexts.

+Function can only have immutable input arguments, output arguments and a third thing called a context.
+The context is the only thing where mutation may take place.
+It can be viewed as the group of the function's mutable input arguments but also provides convenience by allowing functions to see values from enclosing scopes in a controlled way.
+Contexts can be used for the following:

+- Providing functions with memory allocators (there's no default, global memory allocator but syntax must provide an implicit way of defining and calling functions as if there were one).
+If a caller explicitly does not provide a memory allocator for the callee, then the whole call-chain within the callee is guaranteed not to allocate heap-space.
+- Permissions to use unlimited, limited or no stack is also part of the context.
+- Permission to diverge.
+If caller does not provide the permission to diverge the callee is compile-time guaranteed to return in bounded time.
+- Access to global variables.
+- Providing buffers for callee to use for the return value.
+- Mutable function arguments.
+- IO (like print to console, access to file system)

+In unrestricted scope, the usual part of the context is passed implicitly to callees (memory allocator, IO).
+In restricted scope everything must be passed explicitly.
+Control structures define their own scopes.
+In those cases, even if the enclosing function is a restricted scope, the inline if-branches, loop-bodies and anonymous functions receive the same context but they don't forward it implicitly to callees.

 ### Modularity